FRIDAY, 3 APRIL 2009

 The image of the mother, the 30 days and the one million has been sticking to the inside of my skull since late 2003 like one of the post-it notes on my kitchen wall.
 I have believed for quite some time that if you are motivated enough, you can do anything.
 Whether the story in the book is based on a real person or not, I have no doubt that large amounts of money can flow in your direction if you take enough of the right actions; and if you are super motivated, you do have enough of the right things.
 You do not rest until you are satisfied that you have done everything possible to achieve your goal.

-Since 2006, and especially since I realized it might take longer than 30 days to make my first dollar on the Internet, I have been wondering what it is that motivates me to want to make more money.
+Since 2006, and especially since I realised it might take longer than 30 days to make my first dollar on the Internet, I have been wondering what it is that motivates me to want to make more money.
 Initially, it was to make up for classes that got cancelled while I was on holiday that April of 2006.
 Two-thousand-and-seven came and went, and my promises of visiting my family in April, or July, or September – or December! – got postponed or cancelled one after another.
 So, by 2008 going to South Africa and seeing my family again had become the Grand Prize, the pot of gold at the other side of the muddy field where the rainbow drilled into the soft earth.
 I launched new attacks like a desperate general in the First World War, trying fresh strategies and new ideas every few weeks.
 Money was supposed to start streaming in, and I was supposed to book my plane ticket, pay it in full, and on the scheduled date actually go on that trip.

 A trip to South Africa to see my family as prize.
 A trip to South Africa to see my family as motivation.
 A trip to South Africa to see my family as fire fuelling my actions every day.
 But deep inside I know a visit to see my family is a double-edged sword.
 You arrive home; everyone is happy to see each other; after a day or two you’re used to the new landscape, and everyone is accustomed to you being part of the landscape that is their daily lives.
 Then, after a dozen visits to the local supermarket and half a dozen visits to the local bakery and confectionery store, you pull your suitcases from under the bed again, pack your clothes and a few copies of your favourite local magazines and an ornament or two and a few other items, lament the fact that your luggage is going to be overweight again and you may have to fork over more than R1000 at the airport for the extra weight, and then after three more days … two more days … last day, time again for emotional embraces, vague promises, and then you disappear again into the foggy skies over the Indian Ocean.